 Medical benefits of BloodPressureDB

-How do patients benefit from using BloodPressureDB to monitor their blood pressure?
+What benefit do patients get from using BloodPressureDB to monitor their blood pressure?

-We analyzed our users' blood pressure values, of course anonymized.
-The data were collected to demonstrate positive care effects as part of a trial under Section 139e(4) of the Fifth Book of the Social Code.
+We analyzed our users' blood pressure readings, of course anonymized.
+The data were collected to demonstrate positive care effects as part of a trial under § 139e(4) of Book Five of the Social Code.

-In the analysis we included users who recorded at least 5 measurements in the first 8 days of use and at least 5 measurements in the period 90 to 97 days after first use.
-The average blood pressure in the first 8 days had to be at least 140/90.
-(Either both values or just an elevated systolic or diastolic pressure.)
-The analysis was done in early 2022 with user accounts created from January 2021 onward.
+In the analysis we included users who recorded at least 5 measurements during the first 8 days of use and at least 5 measurements in the period 90 to 97 days after first use.
+The average blood pressure in the first 8 days had to be at least 140/90 (that could mean an elevated systolic or diastolic pressure alone).
+The analysis was carried out in early 2022 with user accounts created from January 2021 onwards.

 Result: